The Home Loan Process

 Applying for a Loan

-This is when I take your application and discuss your short and long-term goals, as well as the reasons for wanting to become a homeowner.
+This is when I formalize your application and discuss your short and long-term goals, as well as the reasons for wanting to become a homeowner.
 I’ll also review with you your credit history, which can be very helpful when evaluating which loan fits your needs best.

 With so many loan programs to choose from, I understand that it can be difficult deciding which loan is best for your individual situation.
 During your application process, I will walk you through each loan option to find the one that best suits your personal funding needs and to answer any additional questions you might have.